KumoCorp/kumomta/docs/userguide/configuration/smtplisteners.md

 Refer to the [start_esmtp_listener](https://docs.kumomta.com/reference/kumo/start_esmtp_listener/) chapter of the Reference Manual for detailed options.

 For most use cases, it will be necessary to configure listeners on a per-domain basis regarding inbound traffic.
 This includes designating which domains are allowed for inbound relay and bounce/feedback loop processing.
 See the [Configuring Inbound and Relay Domains](./domains.md) section of the User Guide for more information.

+## Securing Inbound SMTP Listeners with SMTP AUTH

+While the `relay_hosts` option is often sufficient when receiving mail from internal systems, those environments that receive messages from external hosts should considering implementing SMTP AUTH authentication using username/password.

+For more information, see the [Checking Inbound SMTP Authentication](../policy/auth.md) page.